slimkrazy/python-google-places/README.rst

             name     -- A term to be matched against the names of Places.
 Results will be restricted to those containing the passed name value.

-	    openname -- Returns only those Places that are open for business at the time the query is sent
+	    opennow --  Returns only those Places that are open for business at the time the query is sent

             lat_lng  -- A dict containing the following keys: lat, lng (default None)